 - Richard worked with the City of Tulare to secure $7.5 million for their State Route 99 Cartmill Avenue Interchange Project from Proposition 1B.
 Leveraging close relationships at the California Natural Resources Agency and California Transportation Commission, Richard worked with the City of Tulare on the successful development and submittal of an Environmental Enhancement and Mitigation Program application to complement the City’s interchange project in the amount of $458,260.

 - Richard worked with the City of Hesperia to secure a $14.6 million loan from the State Water Resources Control Board’s State Revolving Fund to develop a reclaimed water pipeline distribution system.
-The project conveys tertiary-treated water from its wastewater treatment facility to various locations in the City, with future plans to reach other areas.
-Richard prepared the City’s SRF application, and coordinated all advocacy efforts with the California Legislature and the State Water Resources Control Board.
+The project conveys tertiary-treated water from its wastewater treatment facility to various locations in the City, with plans to reach other areas in the future.
+Richard helped prepare the City’s SRF application, and coordinated all advocacy efforts with the California Legislature and the State Water Resources Control Board.

 - Richard secured a legislative extension to protect a $460,000 grant that the City of Hayward received from the 2011 Building Equity and Growth in Neighborhoods Program.
 The funds will be utilized to build a 10-unit homeownership development in partnership with Habitat for Humanity.
 Richard also secured legislation that would authorize the City of El Monte to retain more than $2 million in Traffic Congestion Relief Funds previously received from the State, allowing for critical investment in the City’s streets and roads.